Patric Hörnqvist: Early career

-Nashville Predators
+Nashville Predators (2008–2014)

 Hörnqvist moved to North America for the 2008–09 NHL season in hopes of making the Predators' roster.
 However, he struggled and was assigned to their minor league affiliate, the Milwaukee Admirals of the American Hockey League (AHL), where he spent most of the year.
 He scored his first NHL goal on 15 October 2008 against Marty Turco of the Dallas Stars, in one of his 28 NHL games that year.
 Hörnqvist broke out in the 2009–10 NHL season, leading the Predators in goals (30) and tying for the team lead in points with 51.

 After the completion of the Predators' lockout-shortened 2012–13 season, Hörnqvist was re-signed to a five-year contract extension on 30 April 2013.

-Pittsburgh Penguins
+Pittsburgh Penguins (2014–2020)

 Hörnqvist, along with Nick Spaling, was traded on 27 June 2014, to the Pittsburgh Penguins in exchange for forward James Neal.
 This trade united him with Sidney Crosby.
 Crosby and Hörnqvist were drafted in the same year (2005), but Crosby was drafted first and Hörnqvist last.

 As the 2014 season started, Hörnqvist was on the Penguins first line with Crosby and Chris Kunitz.
 He scored his first goal with the Penguins in his first game against the Anaheim Ducks.
 After returning from an injury and with additional in-season trades, Hörnqvist was on the first line with Crosby and David Perron.

 On 29 February 2016, Hörnqvist recorded his first career hat-trick and added an assist in a 6–0 win over the Arizona Coyotes.
 On 13 April 2016, Hörnqvist recorded his first career playoff hat-trick and added an assist in a 5–2 win over the New York Rangers.
-Hörnqvist won his first Stanley Cup when the Penguins defeated the Sharks in six games in the 2016 Stanley Cup Finals.
+Hörnqvist won his first Stanley Cup when the Penguins defeated the Sharks in six games in the 2016 Stanley Cup Final.

 On 11 June 2017, Hörnqvist scored the Stanley Cup-winning goal against his former club the Predators in game six, winning his second consecutive Stanley Cup.
 Hörnqvist recorded nine points in 19 postseason contests.

 On 27 February 2018, Hörnqvist signed a five-year, $26.5 million contract extension with the Penguins that would keep him under contract until the 2022–23 season.

 On 4 December, Hörnqvist scored 3 goals within 2:47 minutes to help lead the Penguins 6–3 over the Colorado Avalanche.
 His hat-trick was the fastest recorded in Penguins history.

-Florida Panthers
+Florida Panthers (2020–2023)

 On 24 September 2020, Hörnqvist's six-year tenure with the Penguins ended after he agreed to waive his no-trade clause and was dealt to the Florida Panthers, in exchange for Mike Matheson and Colton Sceviour.

+Hörnqvist's 2022–23 season ended when he suffered a concussion on 3 December 2022, after appearing in 22 games and recording three points.

+Hörnqvist announced his retirement from his 18 year professional career on 29 June 2023.

+Hörnqvist won his third Stanley Cup in 2024 as a scout and development consultant with the Panthers.